Is the photo album destined to become another relic from the past? The answer is no.

 Kathleen: I started creating digital photo albums for clients in 2009.
 My first real client asked me to scan all her printed photos and then compile all those photos into books – that was about eight books!

-Rachel: I have been designing photo albums as a business since 2010.
+Rachel: I’ve been designing photo albums as a business since 2010.
 My very first album was a scrapbook that I made for our wedding pictures.
 After my son was born my love of photography was rekindled.
 I wanted to do something special with the pictures so that he would have a visual history of our lives together.
 It was a perfect creative outlet for me.
 As I was putting those pictures to pages, I thought, “I wish people would pay me to do this.”
 That is when the real work began because we all know that hope is not a plan.

 What Are the Startup Costs?